Centre for Infrastructure Engineering and Safety (CIES)

 - contributes to the education and training of high-quality postgraduate students in a wide range of engineering and applied science disciplines and provides an outstanding research and learning environment.

 CIES provides a platform for the submission of highly competitive research grant funding applications, for both ARC and industry grants.
-CIES researchers were awarded four ARC Discovery grants in the 2013 round, Annual research funding is in excess of $2m, making it the largest pool of grant monies in Australia for civil engineering-based research activities.
+Annual research funding is in excess of $2M.

 CIES has an significant research output (reference text books, published papers in refereed journals and conference proceedings) and has contributed significantly to Standards Australia committees in the development of national codes of practice.